 Li Wei | Senior Engineer, BRT & NMT Program

-Deng Han | NMT & Urban Development Program Engineer
+Deng Han | Senior Transportation Engineer

 Huang Benjun | Transportation & Urban Development Program Engineer

-Chen Yujun | Accounting & Communications Assistant
+Chen Yujun | Accounting and Communications Assistant

-Yoga Adiwinarto | Country Director
+Yoga Adiwinarto | Southeast Asia Director

 Yoga has been with ITDP since 2009, initially as transport specialist managing the BRT improvement in Jakarta and Pekanbaru.
 Over the last three years he has worked on public transport planning and operational, Demand Management, Pedestrian improvement as well as some management and financial aspects of BRT operation.
 He was involved in planning and preparing the operation, tender and contracts for the opening of the last three BRT corridors in Jakarta, which is now the longest BRT system in the world.
 Yoga holds a bachelor’s degree in Civil Engineering from the Institute Technology Bandung, and a master’s degree in Transport Planning from Leeds University, England, where he spent three years working in transport consultancy firm after finishing his degree.

-Udayalaksmanakartiyasa Halim | Transport Assistant
+Udayalaksmanakartiyasa Halim | Senior Transport Assistant

 Rosyadah Hariyadi | Finance & Administrative Associate